 "An industrial cathedral that connects art with humanity..It's real, it speaks of the city's history, it speaks of Glasgow"

 Gallery of Modern Art

 A striking neo-classical building situated in the heart of the city centre which was once used as a centre for business and commercial exchange is home to Scotland’s most visited contemporary art gallery – the Gallery of Modern Art.
 Its unique architecture offers many different spaces through which to explore art collected by the city, works on loan and the results of collaborative projects between communities and artists which highlight the interests, influences and working methods artists from around the world share with those from Glasgow.

-The Glasgow Miracle is a phrase coined by the arts curator Hans Ulrich Obrist to try and encapsulate the city’s undeniable creativity, but how has one city managed to produce a generation of international contemporary artists?
+Glasgow is home to undeniable creativity, but how has one city managed to produce a generation of international contemporary artists?
 One reason is the world-renowned Glasgow School of Art, which has been at the epicentre of the city’s creativity since 1845 and continues to serve as a centre of excellence for the visual creative disciplines.

 Almuni of the school include David Shrigley, Martin Boyce, Peter Capaldi and Rosalind Nashashibi.

 “Glasgow has become a natural centre for people to live and work as artists.”

 Glasgow International is a world-renowned biennial festival of contemporary art, which showcases the best of local and international art for wide-ranging audiences.